-- 24. The Business Plan has been modelled to use contingency reserves and surpluses arising from the annual Business Plan, subject to maintaining a minimum £2 million Working Balance.
+- 4.26 The Business Plan has been modelled to use contingency reserves and surpluses arising from the annual Business Plan, subject to maintaining a minimum £2 million Working Balance.
 These drawdowns will be allocated to New Affordable Homes and The Core Maintenance Programme.
 It is proposed in 2019/20 to draw down £2.1m from the Working Balance Surplus for use on the Core Maintenance Programme.
 In 2022/23 £0.2m will be allocated from contingency to New Affordable Homes.
-In 2023/24 £1.0m will be allocated from contingency to New Affordable Homes. - 25.
-The financial model in Waverley's HRA Business Plan incorporates the transfer to the HRA Revenue Reserve to support capital expenditure.
+In 2023/24 £1.0m will be allocated from contingency to New Affordable Homes. - 4.27 The financial model in Waverley's HRA Business Plan incorporates the transfer to the HRA Revenue Reserve to support capital expenditure.
 Annexe 4 shows the Capital Programme proposals against the resources available in the next four years.
-The table at Annexe 4 shows that latest capital expenditure plans are affordable in the medium term. - 26.
-In 2012 Waverley was required to take out £189m of borrowing (in addition to the existing £3m) to transfer the HRA to the new 'self-financing' basis.
+The table at Annexe 4 shows that latest capital expenditure plans are affordable in the medium term. - 4.28 In 2012 Waverley was required to take out £189m of borrowing to transfer the HRA to the new 'self-financing' basis.
 The HRA began making repayments of external debt principal in 2017/18.
 This is now scheduled to continue each year throughout the life of the Business Plan.
-The removal of the statutory debt cap in October 2018 has enabled the HRA to borrow to finance Capital expenditure if necessary.
-Whilst there is no need to borrow additional sums in the medium term as sufficient resources are available to meet the capital programme expenditure, a delegation is sought to enable borrowing to be undertaken, if needed and if the conditions are favourable, to ensure flexibility in the HRA business plan.
+In October 2018 the Government removed the borrowing cap for the HRA which limited the total borrowing that an HRA-Council could have.
+The Council had agreed not to borrow any more until rent increases are allowed again and also, that there is no need to borrow additional sums in the medium term as sufficient resources exist to meet projected capital needs.
+This position will be kept under review in 2020/21.